Dionysi/infomov_tmpl/README.md

 # How to use?
 The class 'Application' implements the functionality for creating a Window, creating an OpenGL texture used for rendering, rendering a textured quad and an application-loop.
 In the CLhelper class, you can find implementations with error checks for commonly used OpenCL calls.
 Use the OpenGL texture - called renderTexture, in the Application class - to render to.

-To implement your own functionality, create a new class that inherits from the Application class.
-In this class, you can overwrite the 'Tick(float dt)' function to implement your desired behavior.
+To implement your own functionality, remove everything from the Tick(float dt) function and write your own functionality.
+After removing the InitCL() and deleting the contents of the Tick(float dt) function, you can safely remove/adjust the variables in the Application class under the /* ==== EXAMPLE ==== */ comment.